-It is possible to conduct your business within the walls of your HDB flat or your private property under the Home Office Scheme.
+It is possible to conduct your business within the walls of your HDB flat or private property under the Home Office (HO) Scheme.

-The Home Office Scheme is a licensing program that enables individuals like you to establish a home office for a couple of small-scale registered businesses.
+The Home Office Scheme is a licensing program that enables individuals to establish a home office for certain small-scale registered businesses.
 The Housing Development Board (HDB) is in charge of this scheme if you live in an HDB flat.

 Does Your Business Qualify For The Home Office Scheme?

-To qualify, you must be at least eighteen years old and the authorised occupier (owner or tenant) of the property in question to be under this scheme.
+To qualify, you must be at least 18 years old and the authorised occupier (owner or tenant) of the property in question to be under this scheme.

 Based on your preferences, you might consider applying for a License for Home Office Scheme before registering your business with ACRA.
 If you plan to apply for this scheme before being ACRA-registered, remember to indicate your profile as “Individual (I am an applicant not representing any company or applying on behalf of any other people)” before you finish the application.
 You can later register your business with ACRA at a convenient time.